kohlschutter/unsock/README.md

 The abstract namespace for Unix domain sockets is not supported.

-The 32-bit host address of a `struct sockaddr_in` is currently not checked; this enables binding to any IP address at the cost of increasing the chance of port number collisions.
-As a consequence, when converting back to `struct sockaddr_in`, the IP address is hardcoded to 127.0.0.1.

-When using `recvfrom(2)`, data sent from other `AF_UNIX` sockets that are not under the control of *unsock*, is treated as if it was received from `127.175.0.0` (or the configured address), port *0*, which means that replying to that address is currently not possible.
+When using `recvfrom(2)`, data sent from other `AF_UNIX` sockets that are not under the control of *unsock*, is treated as if it was received from `127.175.0.0` (or the address configured with `UNSOCK_ADDR`), port *0*, which means that replying to that address is currently not possible.

 `AF_INET`-based sockets have several socket options thay may not be supported by `AF_UNIX`.
 While *unsock* already has several checks for common options, some are still missing.
 Use